 The Great Wave Color Palette

-After years of admiring this print by the legendary Japanese artist, Hokusai, I’ve realized the colors are just as dramatic as the composition.
-So I decided to extract a few hues and create a color palette.
+After years of admiring the The Great Wave Off Kanagawa print by the legendary Japanese artist, Hokusai, I realize the colors are just as dramatic as the composition.
+So I decided to extract a few hues and create a color palette based on the main elements of the design.

 I chose colors from the boats, the sky and, of course, the waves.